Open Peer Review

 Open Science Principles Open Peer Review Research Integrity Data & Code Profiles & ORCID Funding Map Topics Library News

-- Published reviews: Reviews and author replies are visible and link to the article.
+- Published reviews: Reviews and author replies are visible and linked to the work.

 Related: Open Science Principles · Research Integrity

-- Review records: Structured, versioned, and linked to works and reviewers’ ORCIDs.
+- Review records: Structured, versioned reviews linked to works and ORCIDs.

-- Attribution & credit: Reviews contribute to reviewer profiles and impact.
+- Attribution & credit: Reviews contribute to professional profiles.

 Next steps

-We will pilot open review workflows with early‑adopter communities.
+We are piloting open review workflows with early-adopter communities.
 If your group is interested, contact info@scienceecosystem.org.